 - Apply conservation of mass, energy, and momentum to environmental processes.

-- Describe environmental processes using mathematics and chemistry.
+- Explain environmental processes using mathematics and chemistry.

 - Apply chemistry concepts to environmental processes.

-- Describe how acid-base chemistry relates to environmental processes.
+- Explain how acid-base chemistry relates to environmental processes.

 - Analyze environmental processes using acid-base chemistry concepts.